 Frequency of the community of practice

-Monthly basis on the 4th Thursday at 3pm using Skype, details will be attached to the calendar invite.
+Fortnightly basis on a Wednesday at 3pm using Skype, details will be attached to the calendar invite.
+Register to attend.

 Guidelines and resources